-Sexual violence includes contact forms (i.e., rape or sexual assault) as well as non-contact forms such as verbal or online abuse.
-United Nations Children's Fund, When Numbers Demand Action: Confronting the global scale of sexual violence against children, UNICFF, New York, 2024 sexual violence in childhood; of these, 50 million are girls who have already been victimized and 600 million are adult women who were subjected to such violence as children.65 Of these 650 million, 370 million were raped or sexual assaulted as children.
-Adolescent girls and young women are disproportionately affected, yet boys are affected in large numbers too: it is estimated that nearly 40 million boys alive today have already been victimized.66
+\Sexual violence includes contact forms (i.e., rape or sexual assault) as well as non-contact forms such as verbal or online abuse.
+United Nations Children's Fund, When Numbers Demand Action: Confronting the global scale of sexual violence against children, UNICEF, New York, 2024.
 Internationally comparable and reliable data on girls' experience of sexual violence are scarce and scarcer for boys.

-Globally, 6 in 10 countries have national data on sexual violence against girls while only one in six have national data on boys.64 Recent estimates, however, suggest that worldwide, 650 million girls and women alive today have experienced
+Globally, 6 in 10 countries have national data on sexual violence against girls while only one in six have national data on boys.
+Recent estimates, however, suggest that worldwide, 650 million girls and women alive today have experienced sexual violence in childhood; of these, 50 million are girls who have already been victimized and 600 million are adult women who were subjected to such violence as children.
+Of these 650 million, 370 million were raped or sexual assaulted as children.
+Adolescent girls and young women are disproportionately affected, yet boys are affected in large numbers too: it is estimated that nearly 40 million boys alive today have already been victimized.